kubernetes/enhancements/keps/sig-node/20181106-in-place-update-of-pod-resources.md

 ### Alpha
 - In-Place Pod Resouces Update functionality is implemented,
+- LimitRanger and ResourceQuota handling are added,
+- Resize Policies functionality is implemented,
 - Unit tests and E2E tests covering basic functionality are added,
 - E2E tests covering multiple containers are added.

 ### Beta
 - VPA alpha integration of feature completed and any bugs addressed,
-- Resize Policies are added, LimitRanger and ResourceQuota handling added,
-- Unit tests and E2E tests covering the above are added,
+- E2E tests covering Resize Policy, LimitRanger, and ResourceQuota are added,
 - Negative tests are identified and added.

 ### Stable
 - VPA integration of feature moved to beta,
+- User feedback (ideally from atleast two distinct users) is green,
 - No major bugs reported for three months.

 ## Implementation History